tobecrazy/Google-ADK/README.md

 # Google ADK Project

-This project provides tools and utilities for working with Google's AI Development Kit (ADK), featuring an intelligent Travel Planning AI Agent that generates comprehensive travel itineraries.
+This project provides tools and utilities for working with Google's AI Development Kit (ADK), featuring an intelligent Travel Planning AI Agent that generates comprehensive travel itineraries with real-time data integration and enhanced Chinese language support.

 ## Project Components